CYLALighthouse/PM-Toolkit/docs/spfile.md

 - Expectations: These are the expectations that you and your students set for your sessions.

 - Warm-up: You want to include a light warm-up for your session that will help ground them to the lesson.
-You want theis warm-up to relate to the topic of your lesson.
+You want this warm-up to relate to the topic of your lesson.
 If you are doing a math lesson have them do a math warm-up.
 If you are doing an ELA lesson you should be doing a ELA warm-up.

 Step 7: Fill out the Gradual Release of Responsibility